Improve Your Sales Recruiting Results with 8 Actionable Ideas

 So you’re having trouble recruiting top hunters, account managers, or pre-sales professionals?
 You're in good company!

-Use the following eight recruiting tips to improve your sales recruiting efforts.
+Use these eight ideas to dramatically improve your sales recruiting efforts.

 Number 1– Time Kills All Deals

-In 2007 you could recruit and fill a position in three to four weeks.
+In 2007 you could recruit and fill a position in three or four weeks.